Connecting to Dynamics 365

 Additionally there is a limitation on restoring such relations from Backup.
 Skyvia can correctly restore such relations only when the reference field is not required and is updatable.

-When creating a Dynamics CRM connection, first, you need to specify the name for your connection and the URL that you use to connect to Dynamics CRM (usually it looks like: https://companyname.crm.dynamics.com ).
+On this page, when creating a Dynamics 365 connection, first, you need to specify the name for your connection and, second, the URL that you use to connect to Dynamics 365 (usually it looks like https://companyname.crm.dynamics.com).

-Then you need to select the Authentication kind to use.
-Skyvia supports User Name & Password and OAuth 2.0 authentication.
+Then you need to select the authentication kind to use.
+Skyvia supports two kinds of authentication for Dynamics 365: User Name & Password and OAuth 2.0.

-If you don’t want to store your username and password on Skyvia, you can create an OAuth 2.0 connection, where you authenticate directly in Dynamics CRM, and don’t specify your credentials on Skyvia.
+If you don’t want to store your username and password in Skyvia, you can select the OAuth 2.0 authentication method to connect directly to Dynamics 365 with no need to specify your credentials in Skyvia.

-To create an OAuth 2.0 connection, perform the following steps:
+To use the OAuth 2.0 authentication, perform the following steps:

-- Click the Sign In with Dynamics CRM button.
+- Click the Sign In with Dynamics 365 button.

-Pick a Dynamics CRM account if you are already signed in or sign in to Dynamics CRM.
+Pick a Dynamics 365 account if you are already signed in or sign in to Dynamics 365.

 Review the list of required permissions, select the Consent on behalf of your organization check box, and click Accept.